 Within the platform, you can use the Split Randomly action to create equally distributed pathways through which your contacts will randomly pass, enabling you to test the efficacy of your flows.
 We also provide a handy simulator on the same page you build your flows to allow you to test them as you build.

-Outside the platform, we encourage you to use your 1,000 complimentary credits to measure flow performance and conduct A/B tests pilot users.
+Outside the platform, we encourage you to send real messages to measure flow performance and conduct A/B tests.

 A/B testing (also called split or multivariate testing) is a method you can employ to test the effectiveness of two or more versions of a single message, flow or campaign with respect to a desired outcome.
 It's a type of controlled experiment conducted on similar audiences, the initial version being the control and any additional versions being treatments.